Wessel Duval & Company

-Wessel, Duval & Co. was founded in Boston, Massachusetts in 1825 Augustus Hemenway (Edward Augustus Holyoke Hemenway) (1805-1876) as Hemenway & Co..
+Wessel, Duval & Co. was founded in Boston, Massachusetts in 1825 Augustus Hemenway (Edward Augustus Holyoke Hemenway) (1805–1876) as Hemenway & Co..
 Augustus Hemenway started the shipping company to move his timber products to markets.
 Augustus Hemenway had timberland in Maine and started his schooner shipping company to take timber to Eastcoast ports.
 Later he opened a sugar plant in Cuba, his ships would take lumber to Cuba and bring back sugar.
 Next, he expanded his timber products to Argentina and other Western South American ports.
-By 1828 the company expanded to Valparaiso, Chile.
-Augustus Hemenway married into a Boston merchant family, marrying Mary Tileston (1820-1894) in 1840.
+By 1828 the company expanded to Valparaíso, Chile.
+Augustus Hemenway married into a Boston merchant family, marrying Mary Tileston (1820–1894) in 1840.
 In 1865 Héctor Beéche (?-1914) became a partner in the firm and a subsidiary company, Wessel, Duval y Cía, was founded in Chile by Charles P. Hemenway, Augustus's brother.
 Charles had acted on Augustus' behalf in other matters as needed and became a partner in 1870.
 T. Quincy Browne became a partner in 1870 also and for a few years the firm was called Hemenway & Browne.
 In 1875 William Muller joined as a partner, the name returned to Hemenway & Co.
 Augustus Hemenway died in Cuba in 1876.
 The partnership continued as Hemenway & Co. till 1885.
 In 1885 Muller retired and Carlos Wolff joined the partnership, the company name was changed to Hemenway, Beeche and Co..
-In 1888 Peter "Perdo" M. Wessel (1851-1821) joined the partnership and the company name was changed to Browne, Beeche and Co..
+In 1888 Peter "Perdo" M. Wessel (1851–1821) joined the partnership and the company name was changed to Browne, Beeche and Co..